renoust/talipot/doc/developer/plugin_development.rst

     }

   };
-  // This second line will be used to register your algorithm in tulip
+  // This second line will be used to register your algorithm in talipot
   // using the information given above.
   PLUGIN(MyExportModule)